Books

 WHEN ABUSERS WEAPONIZE THE COURTS AS A FORM OF RETALIATION.

 The family court system is meant to protect domestic violence victims, yet too often, it becomes an endless labyrinth that traps them inside.
-Abusers weaponize our judicial system to instill their revenge, from long, drawn-out divorces and custody battles to forcing their victims to spend thousands of dollars and endless time in court.
-When our judicial system fails to protect victims from this abuse, they give abusers the freedom to continue it.
+Abusers weaponize our judicial system to instill their revenge, and when our judicial system fails to protect victims from this abuse, they give abusers the freedom to continue it.
 Legally.

 “This book is a gem for those experiencing post-separation abuse from an intimate partner!
 As a retired therapist who specialized in intimate partner abuse therapy, I wish I'd had it for clients going through this never-ending cycle of abuse..."